joelvaneenwyk/huginn-wiki/Novice-setup-guide.md

 *** extconf.rb failed ***
 ```

 You must install the [proper dependencies][mysql2-deps] for [mysql2][mysql2].
-One of the following commands will install them (not all commands will run/find a package):
+One of the following commands will install them on Ubuntu (not all commands will run/find a package):

 ```shell
 apt-get install libmysqlclient-dev